 Occasionally banks will show extra charges on your statement.
-This is often caused by an 'authorisation' or 'holding charge' where the payment processor is simply checking to see if you have enough funds and then immediately cancelling it.
+This is often caused by an 'authorisation' or 'holding charge' where the payment processor is simply checking to see if you have enough funds before immediately cancelling it.

 Due to banking technology this sometimes takes a few days to disappear.
-If you think that you've been charged the wrong amount and you've waited a 5-10 days for this process to resolve itself then please let us know and we'll help you get to the bottom of it (include your statement as an attachment and email us at email@example.com).
+If you think that you've been charged the wrong amount and you've waited a 5-10 days for this process to resolve itself then please let us know and we'll help you get to the bottom of it (include your statement as an attachment and email us via our support form).

 If you see a $1 charge on your bank statement please don't worry, it'll disappear.